Indiana football reaches bowl eligibility by beating Northwestern

 "I'm not going to say we needed a game like that," Indiana head coach Curt Cignetti said, "but we were certainly tested back and forth like we had not been tested this season."

-Quarterback Curtis Rourke passed for passed for 380 yards and three TDs in the win.
+Quarterback Kurtis Rourke passed for passed for 380 yards and three TDs in the win.
 However, the powerful IU offense didn't get on the board until there was under a minute left in the first quarter.

 The second quarter would see each team put up ten points leading to a 17-10 IU lead at the break.
 In the third quarter, each team scored on TD but in the end, the Hoosiers had just too much firepower for the Wildcats as Cignetti's team pulled away in the fourth.